geojeff/busser/README.md

 build tools take a fresh approach to the way SproutCore frameworks are incorporated, attendant with a refactoring of framework configuration specific to Blossom.
-An abstraction like this might be a good fit for implementation in Coffeescript, but must be compared to the merits of the fine-grained simple json configuration files, via nconf, now in Busser.
+An abstraction like this might be a good fit for implementation in CoffeeScript, but must be compared to the merits of the fine-grained simple json configuration files, via nconf, now in Busser.

 The design and operation of Abbot, the very capable Ruby-based development